Estyn

 It is independent from, but funded by, the Welsh Government (section 104 of the Government of Wales Act 1998).
-His Majesty's Chief Inspector of Education and Training in Wales (HMCI) and her staff are Crown and civil servants.
+His Majesty's Chief Inspector of Education and Training in Wales and her staff are Crown and civil servants.

-Meilyr Rowlands was appointed as HM Chief Inspector of Education and Training in Wales (HMCI) on 1 June 2015.
+Meilyr Rowlands was appointed as HM Chief Inspector of Education and Training in Wales on 1 June 2015.

 The strategic directors are Simon Brown HMI and Claire Morgan HMI.

 The purpose of Estyn is to inspect and report on the quality and standards of education and training provided in Wales, including: